 - 3. A copy of the existing licence and operating schedule is attached at appendix A to the report. - 4.
-The a copy of the application form including additional steps put forward by the applicant to promote the licensing objectives as a result of the proposed variation are attached at appendix B to the report.
+A copy of the application form is attached at appendix B to the report.

 Relevant representations

 5. The responses from the Responsible Authorities are as follows: